filipsnastins/tomodachi-testcontainers/README.md

         return web.json_response(data={"message": f"Hello, {name}!"})
 ```

-`testcontainer_image` fixture builds a Docker image with a Dockerfile from the current working directory.
+- `testcontainer_image` fixture builds a Docker image with a Dockerfile from the current working directory.
-`tomodachi_container` fixture starts a new Docker container running the `hello` service on an available port.
+- `tomodachi_container` fixture starts a new Docker container running the `hello` service on an available port.
-`test_hello_testcontainers` sends a `GET /hello?name=Testcontainers` request to the running container.
+- `test_hello_testcontainers` sends a `GET /hello?name=Testcontainers` request to the running container and asserts the response.

 ```py
 # tests/test_hello.py